Jon And Kate Gosselin Custody Update: Daughter Taken Away In Ambulance After Custody Dispute

-The Inquisitrpreviously reported that Jon and Kate Gosselin were recently involved in a custody dispute that involved the police being called.
+The Inquisitr previously reported that Jon and Kate Gosselin were recently involved in a custody dispute that involved the police being called.
 However, since then, more details have emerged about what happened.
-The incident involved 13-year-old Hannah Gosselin, one of the famous sextuplets on August 15.
-The young girl refused to leave her father’s car as Kate and Jon attempted hand over the children from Jon to Kate.
+The incident involved 13-year-old Hannah Gosselin, one of the famous sextuplets, on August 15.
+The young girl refused to leave her father’s car as Jon attempted to hand over the children to Kate.

 According to a report, Hannah “screamed and violently resisted” being moved from her father’s car.
 An eyewitness stated that Kate Gosselin told Hannah to get out of the car while Jon, her father, told her to “fight it” if she didn’t want to go with Kate.